Best Online MBA in Entrepreneurship Programs

 Like most graduate degrees, an MBA is a significant financial investment.
-Although most programs charge $25,000-$50,000, actual costs depend on several factors.
-For example, there is usually a significant discrepancy between the expense of private and public universities.
+According to data collected by BestColleges, the total tuition for an MBA program typically ranges from $35,000-$85,000.
+However, the actual costs depend on several factors.
+For example, there is usually a significant discrepancy between expenses at private and public universities.
 Costs might also differ for part-time and full-time learners.

 According to the Bureau of Labor Statistics (BLS), sales managers earn a median annual salary of $132,290.